FOSSRIT/sugar-quickstart/README.md

  - Needs to be coded in python
- - Needs to be placed into a class structure (your activity will not function correctly if it isn't contained within a class) class exampleActivity(activity.Activity): def __init__(self, handle):
+ - Needs to be placed into a class structure (your activity will not function correctly if it isn't contained within a class) 'class exampleActivity(activity.Activity): def __init__(self, handle):'

 <h3>2.)
 Icon</h3>
     - Needs to be an .svg (scalable vector graphic) file format
     - Inkscape is a wonderful program to make svg's and choose it's icon_48x48 pxls (RECOMMEND THIS SOFTWARE)
     - Inkscape also makes the process of adjusting
     - included code:

     PART ONE: Add this code to the svg in any text editor